St Helens, Merseyside: Association football

 St Helens Town FC is an amateur English football club, currently playing in the first division of the Liverpool County Premier League.
 The club formerly played their games at Knowsley Road they then moved to play at Ashton Athletic FC, and now play at Ruskin Drive Sports Ground.
-St Helens Town FC won the FA Vase in the 1986-87 season, defeating local rivals Warrington Town F.C.
+St Helens Town FC won the FA Vase in the 1986–87 season, defeating local rivals Warrington Town F.C.
 3-2 in the final at Wembley Stadium.

 F.C.
 St Helens are in the Division One North of the North West Counties Football League.
 Pilkington F.C. are also in the first division of the North West Counties League.

 The town previously had its own amateur football league, the St Helens & District Football Combination which ran from the 1917–18 season to 2016.

 In 2009, Brazilian Soccer Schools St Helens launched specialist soccer and futsal centres on the region to teach junior and youth players futsal.

+St Helens W.F.C were founded in 1976 and had a lot of early success in the 1980's by reaching the Women's FA Cup final four times.
+In the 1980 WFA Cup final they defeated Preston North End 1-0 to secure the trophy, with Sue Holland scoring the winning goal at Southbury Park.
+The club were subsequently runners-up at the 1981, 1983 and 1987 cup finals.
+England Internationals Janet Turner, Alison Leatherbarrow and English Football Hall of Famer Sheila Parker all played for the club.
+The club dissolved in 2006.